lulzzz/Adrien/docs/front-end-cshap-api-proposal-1.md

 Todos:

 * 2-stage compilation (dims first, TC second)
-* weight initialization
+* weight initialization (use a TC transformation)
-* columnar data-feeding pattern with chunks
+* data-loading pattern with chunks
-* discuss need for complex constants
 * dynamic generation of input datasets
 * `Ndarray` with `Memory<float>` or `Span<float>`